-The COVID-19 global health pandemic has adversely impacted the global economy, including consumer confidence, market stability, and commodity and financial markets, creating uncertainties on macroeconomic conditions.
+In the first quarter of 2020, COVID-19 emerged as a global pandemic, which adversely impacted the global economy, including consumer confidence, market stability, and commodity and financial markets, creating uncertainties on macroeconomic conditions.
 Many industries, including the mining industry, have been negatively impacted by these market conditions.
+During the second quarter of 2022, the elevated case rates appear to have subsided, however global supply markets and supply chain disruptions persist, resulting in shortages, extended lead times and increased inflationary pressures on the global marketplace.
 If increased levels of market and economic volatility continue, it may result in a material adverse effect on investor confidence, general financial market liquidity, the development and production decisions of the operators of projects in which the Corporation has royalty interests, and the availability and/or value of additional royalty assets that the Corporation may wish to acquire, all of which may negatively impact the Corporation's business and revenues and the market price of its securities.
-At this time, the extent of the impact the COVID-19 outbreak and the degree to which restrictions are imposed by a government in regard to quarantine/isolation measures may have on the Corporation is unknown, as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.
-These uncertainties arise from the inability to predict the duration of the pandemic, including the duration of travel restrictions, business closures or disruptions, and quarantine/isolation measures that are currently, or may be put, in place.
+At this time, predicting the extent that COVID-19 may or may not have on the Corporation is unknown, as this will depend on future developments that are highly uncertain and that cannot be predicted with confidence.